Title: Wednesday's Child

-And though she'd had no idea what to expect, she had certainly never expected the sight before her.
+And though she'd had no idea what to expect, she certainly never expected this.
 Her jaw dropped open in shock and she blinked to make sure she was seeing clearly.

-Regina found herself staring at a boy and girl, both appearing to be about ten years old.
-The girl's hair fell around her shoulders in blonde waves as apprehension and confusion clouded her green eyes.
-The dark-haired little boy darted his curious blue gaze around the vault, his shoulders tensing when he realized he didn't recognize his surroundings.
+In front of Regina stood a boy and girl, both appearing to be about ten years old.
+The girl's hair fell around her shoulders in blonde waves, apprehension clouding her green eyes.
+The dark-haired little boy darted his curious blue gaze around the vault.
+His shoulders tensed and he drew in a sharp breath when he realized he didn't recognize his surroundings.

 Oh no. No, this couldn't be happening.
-This couldn't really be happening.
+This could not really be happening.

-The second the girl's gaze landed on Regina, she stiffened, took two steps backward, and set her shoulders.
+The second the girl's eyes landed on Regina, she stiffened and took two steps backward.
 "Where am I and who the hell are you?"

 Then again, maybe it could.

 Wonderful, Regina thought in irritation.
-(And yes, perhaps a little panic, too.)
+(And all right, perhaps a little panic, too.)
 Just wonderful.

 The next time Emma Swan wanted magical help, she was on her own.
 Because now Regina was stuck with a pint-sized savior who clearly had an attitude problem and a terrified but pretending not to be pre-pirate.
 Neither one of them seemed to have any recollection of their adult lives, which meant they had no idea who Regina was.